cmkhaledsaifullah/CMPT470-816AssignmentMachineLenaring/README.md

     ```
     Put your NSID in the logfile name.
 Otherwise, you will not get any marks.

-* Step 3: If any .log file exit, delete them.
+* Step 3: If any .log file exists, delete it.

 * Step 4:
     ```